kalasjocke/hyp/README.md

 It is built on top of [Schematics](https://schematics.readthedocs.org/en/latest/) in the sense that Schematics is used for data serialization and that Hy handles the rest.
 To add support for other data serialization libraries such as [Colander](http://docs.pylonsproject.org/projects/colander/en/latest/) should be trivial though.

-The only requirements that Hy has on your models is that it should conform to the Python `dict` interface.

 Tutorial
 --------